 Tandi Collisson is a senior business development manager in Seattle Children’s Intellectual Property Core.
 She has a law degree and is experienced at licensing, commercialization, and intellectual property management.
 Prior to her work in technology management, she worked at two life sciences companies, and received a master of science degree in Neuroscience at UT Southwestern Medical Center, where she studied developmental neurobiology and molecular biology.
 She is also a registered patent attorney with the USPTO.

 Dr. Kamya Rajaram is a business development associate in Seattle Children’s Intellectual Property Core.
 Dr. Rajaram joined the Intellectual Property Core team in 2018 and is responsible for evaluating commercial potential of new technologies, coordinating patent filings with outside counsel, technology marketing and licensing.

-Prior to joining Seattle Children’s, Kamya was a fellow in the Business Development and Strategy group and trained as a post-doctoral associate in cancer research at Fred Hutch.
+Prior to joining Seattle Children’s, Kamya was a fellow in the Business Development and Strategy group and trained as a post-doctoral associate in cancer research at Fred Hutchinson Cancer Center.
 She received her PhD in Biological Sciences from Vanderbilt University, with a research emphasis in developmental biology and molecular biology.
 She has an MSc (Hons) degree in Biological Sciences from Birla Institute of Technology and Science, Pilani in India.